weilingx46/workshop-sassy-hugo/README.md

 ```

 ## Configure the theme
-Open up `config.toml` in Atom and change the title to whatever you want:
+Open up `config.toml` in Atom and change the title to whatever you want.
+Don't worry about the URL for now.

 ```
 baseURL = "https://example.org/"